nicoanadt/klb-workshop/README.md

           - Permissions: `Create a new role`
           - Click **Create state machine**
      - Click on the IAM role that just been created (Edit role in IAM)
-4. In IAM Console for `StepFunctions-redshift-run-query-byparam-role-xxxxx`
+4. Open **IAM Console**, click **Role**, and open role `StepFunctions-redshift-run-query-byparam-role-xxxxx`
      - Click **Add Permissions** > **Attach policies**
      - Select `AmazonRedshiftDataFullAccess` , `AmazonRedshiftFullAccess` , `AWSGlueServiceRole` , `CloudWatchEventsFullAccess`, and `AWSStepFunctionsFullAccess`
      - Click **Add Permissions**
 5. Note down the ARN of the step function for referral by the next process
-6. Back in Step Functions console page, observe what you have just create
+6. Back in Step Functions console page, observe what you have just create:
      - Definition of the step functions
      - What is being done in this workflow.
 It will trigger the redshift query using Redshift Data API, and check the execution status until it completes.

 ### Create Step Function to orchestrate the end-to-end workflow

-For this step we will create a workflow that will call the previous workflow.
+For this step we will create a workflow that will call the previous workflow as nested workflow.

 1. Open Step Function console page
 2. Navigate on the left side to open **State Machines**